somatonic/MarkupSocialShareButtons/readme.md

 There comes several premade PNG icon themes with the module, but you can add your own themes easily.

+Important: If you choose a bundled theme, you have to include the theme.css to your site.
+Also if you want to handle the links in a popup, you can take the bundled example script ```example-jquery-popop.js``` and add it to your site.

-If you want to create one.
-Copy the /theme/default.php somewhere to your /site/ folder and modify it to your needs.
+If you want to create custom one.
+Copy one like the ```/themes/black/``` somewhere to your ```/site/``` folder and modify it to your needs.
 You can then use the path and foldername of the theme in the options.

 ```